 Honours Dissertation; Managing Risk in Financial Institutions; International Finance, Institutions & Trade; Investment Management Theory plus Option.

-4 Highers at ABBB including English plus National 5 Maths.
-A Foundation Apprenticeship is accepted in place of 1 non-essential Higher.
-For widening access entry contact the institution.
+Standard entry: 4 Highers at ABBB including English plus National 5 Maths.

 Glasgow School for Business and Society